 Our counselling relationship

-I believe that most of our difficulties and problems stem from our relationships with ourselves and others.
-It makes sense then that healing and growth happens in relationships.
-Our counselling relationship will be totally confidential, relaxed and supportive, helping you to feel good about yourself, overcome your difficulties and achieve your potential.
+Our counselling relationship will be confidential, relaxed and supportive, helping you to feel good about yourself, overcome your difficulties and achieve your potential.
 The process is sensitive to your pace and what you want to explore and is focussed on what you want to achieve.

-Drawing from my training and experience in different types of therapy, I offer bespoke counselling that is personal to you and your needs.
+Drawing from my training and experience in a range of therapies, I offer bespoke counselling that is personal to you and your needs.
 Specific therapeutic techniques enable us to tackle specific problems.
-I have extensive experience in supporting individuals to overcome and move on from current or past trauma, abusive relationships, disabling anxiety and eating disorders.
+I have extensive experience in supporting individuals to overcome and move on from current or past trauma, depression, disabling anxiety and relationship difficulties.

-My experience also shows that we can exist very much ‘in our heads’ and ignore important messages from our feelings and body.
-Working together to connect your thoughts, feelings, emotions and behaviour will help you understand and accept yourself and move forward.
+We can exist very much ‘in our heads’ and ignore important messages from our feelings and body.
+Working together to connect and work through your thoughts, feelings, emotions and behaviour will help you understand, accept yourself and change your life for the better.

 Working with me

 My practice is based in my discreet, comfortable, welcoming home studio in Horbury.
-It is 5 minutes drive from M1 Junction 40 and there is ample off-road parking.
+It is within easy reach of Wakefield and Huddersfield and surrounding areas and 5 minutes drive from M1 Junction 40.
+There is ample, free off-road parking.

-If getting to an appointment is a problem for you I offer Skype/Zoom sessions.
+If getting to an appointment is a problem I offer telephone or online video (Zoom) sessions.
 It may be that you will feel more comfortable speaking about your issues from the comfort of your own home or have anxiety or disability and it is easier for you to use this facility.
+I am also currently offering telephone or online sessions in response to COVID19.
 If you’re interested in finding out more, please get in touch.

 Training, qualifications & experience